 What they didn’t have was a clear understanding of their legal rights and options.
 They also needed someone to lead the awkward discussion with the existing shareholder.

-While we led the legal work needed, we also helped guide them through the conversation with the exiting shareholder.
+We led the legal work that was needed, as well as helping guide them through the conversation with the exiting shareholder.